huss-osman/devops-learning/06-aws/compute/06-ec2-purchasing-options.md

 Learning about EC2 purchasing options helped me understand that cloud cost optimisation is not only about selecting the right instance type, but also choosing the most appropriate pricing model for a workload.

-I learned that AWS provides different purchasing options depending on whether workloads are temporary, predictable, long-term, fault-tolerant, or require dedicated infrastructure.
-Understanding these options is important for balancing flexibility, availability, performance, and cost within cloud environments.
+I also learned how AWS exposes these purchasing models through the EC2 Console, allowing engineers to compare options, manage capacity, and balance flexibility, availability, and cost based on application requirements.